mellium/xmpp/CONTRIBUTING.md

   - Submit a pull request and wait for review

-Commit messages should start with the name of the Go package being modified, or the string "all" if it affects the entire package, followed by a colon.
+Commit messages should start with the name of the Go package being modified, or the string "all" if it affects the entire module, followed by a colon.
-The rest of the first line should be a short description of how it modifies the project, for example, the following is a good first line for a commit message:
+The rest of the first line should be a short description of how it modifies the project, for example, the following is a good first line for a commit message to the `dial` package:

     dial: fix flaky tests